juliaelizaps/juliaelizaps/README.md

 <details>
   <summary>👨‍💻 More about me</summary>

-  - 💬 I am 24 years old, currently living in Brazil.
-I have fluency in English and have experience with TypeScript, React, Flutter, Firebase, SQL.
+  - 💬 I am 25 years old, currently living in Brazil.
+I have fluency in English and have experience with TypeScript, Bun, Node.js, MongoDB, Flutter, Firebase, SQL.

   - ⚡ I enjoy reading, whether it's a good book, as well as watching movies and playing games!
 I believe that our personal interests contribute to a more refined perception of things and problem-solving.
 </details>